 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Airquality in the construction site may have significantly impact the health of workers and the community Employees, communities The Company ensures that its implementation of construction takes into consideration that air pollutants shall be minimized.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach The risk for air pollutants to be Subcontractors, The Company throughout the present may stop the clients and construction phase ensures that air construction projects communities pollutants shall be minimized What are the Which stakeholders Management Approach Opportunity/ies are affected?
-Identified? · · · · · · · · The Company's continues to seek improvements on its construction construction methodology to designs and methodology to have a clean minimize air pollutants and environment friendly processes.
+Identified?
+1 / and a a manage it is a The Company's continues to seek improvements on its construction construction methodology to designs and methodology to have a clean minimize air pollutants and environment friendly processes.